 House Groups .

-There are 3 house Groups running at the present.
-They seek to meet each fortnight to discuss a variety of religious and moral issues pertinent to the Christian faith and anyone is welcome to come to any meeting:
+There are 2 house Groups meeting together at the present.
+They try to meet each fortnight to discuss a variety of religious and moral issues pertinent to the Christian faith and anyone is welcome to come to any meeting:

-The overcomers Group encourages and give support to anyone trying to come to terms with a traumatic event or circumstance in thier life.
-This group meets at the Church every other Wednesday morning @ 10.am.
+The overcomers Group encourages and give support to anyone trying to come to terms with a traumatic event or circumstance in their life.
+This group usually meets at the Church Common Room every other Wednesday morning @ 10.am.
 Details from the Minister or Mrs Hilary Jackson.

 Broomfield Baby Bereavement Group